ozanMSFT/pytorch-wiki/[Draft]-PyTorch's-Backward-and-Forward-Compatibility.md

 # Forwards compatibility (FC)

-A version of PyTorch is "forwards compatible (FC)" with future versions if it can run the same programs those future versions can run.
+A version of PyTorch is "forwards compatible (FC)" with future versions if programs written for those future versions run in the current version.
 This is practically impossible to achieve completely because PyTorch is constantly evolving and adding new features which won't work on previous versions.
-However,

- focus on "feature forwards compatibility (FFC)", where

-This is an important property, because without it users would have to create new PyTorch programs with every release.
-In practice, PyTorch may not be completely backwards compatible with previous versions, but there should be few, clearly documented incompatibilities that are easy to address for users and developers between each version.

-- what are upgraders [to be written]

-- what is FC
-- the window
-- interesting examples of avoiding user calls to new ops

-- systems relying on PyTorch
-- we don't support exact signature matches
+However, a best effort is made for forwards compatibility, and there is a particular case we try hard to support:

+* If a program runs on PyTorch with commit X, then the same program serialized using torchscript by a commit of PyTorch no more than two weeks older than X should also run on commit X.

+This is a very technical case that is unlikely to come up for most users, especially users who don't use nightly builds, build from source, or use torchscript.
+Conceptually PyTorch tries to support a two-week torchscript FC window which allows PyTorch users leeway when updating multiple systems using PyTorch.
+For instance if a company has one system to train PyTorch models and another that runs them using torchscript, then this allows the the version of PyTorch running models to be up to two weeks older than the version that trains them.